 This grass has large flat stems and broad coarse leaves somewhat similar to centipedegrass.
 It has an attractive blue-green color and forms a deep, fairly dense turf.
 It spreads by long, above-ground runners or stolons.
 While it is aggressive, it is easily controlled around borders.
-It is commonly planted by vegetative means because of problems with seed viability.
+It is planted by vegetative means, including sod, sprigs or plugs.

-Floratam is an improved type of St. Augustinegrass that has chinch bug and SADV (St. Augustinegrass decline virus) resistance, and reddish stolons (runners).
+Floratam is an improved type of St. Augustinegrass with reddish stolons (runners).
 It has a very coarse texture and poor cold and shade tolerance.
 It will thin in direct relation to the amount of shade received.
 Its winter and early spring color is lower as it goes into a deeper semi-dormancy period and sheds its leaves more than other cultivars.
 Spring green-up is also slow.
-Floratam is one of the preferred cultivars to plant in open sunny areas where chinch bugs are a problem; however, research has identified a strain of chinch bugs which can damage Floratam.
+Floratam is one of the preferred cultivars to plant in open sunny areas.

 Raleigh is a cold-hardy cultivar that can be grown throughout most of South Carolina.
 It has a medium green color with a coarse texture.
 As with most St. Augustinegrass cultivars, it is susceptible to chinch bugs and brown patch disease.
 During peak summertime heat, Raleigh has been noted to yellow and not spread as aggressively as during cooler temperatures.
 Supplemental iron applications are needed to reduce this yellowing tendency, especially on soils that have a high or alkaline pH.
 Raleigh is best adapted to heavier, organic, clayey soils with a medium to low soil pH, although adequate drainage will need to be present to prevent disease problems.